-If you are interested in requesting a change of status from one nonimmigrant visa category to another or if the original reason for visiting the United States has changed, you may file a request for a change of status instead.
-Please visit our instructional page on requesting a change of status here.
-[LINK TO CHANGE OF STATUS PAGE]
+If you are interested in requesting a change of status from one non-immigrant visa category to another or if the original reason for visiting the United States has changed, you may file a request for a change of status instead.

 Am I eligible to extend my stay in the United States?